ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 <!-- https://datatracker.ietf.org/doc/draft-ietf-cose-cwt-claims-in-headers/ -->
 <!-- https://www.iana.org/assignments/cwt/cwt.xhtml -->
 CWT_Claims = {
-  1 => tstr; iss, the issuer that is making statements 2 => tstr; sub, the subject about which the statements are made, throughout this spec, this is also called feed.
+  1 => tstr; iss, REQUIRED the issuer that is making statements 2 => tstr; sub, REQUIRED the subject about which the statements are made
   * tstr => any
 }